robvdpol/RaceControl/README.md

 # Race Control
-Race Control is a standalone, open source F1TV client for Windows.
+Race Control is a standalone, open source [F1TV](https://f1tv.formula1.com) client for Windows.
+It can be used to watch F1TV content (both live streams and video on demand) in the highest quality available, using one of three supported video players.
+This project was started out of frustration over the mediocre official F1TV website and apps, and the lack of development of those platforms.

 ## Features
 * Fast and user-friendly user interface
-* Watch F1TV streams in the highest quality available, either fullscreen or windowed
+* Watch F1TV live streams in the highest quality available (currently 1080p)
-* No limit to the amount of streams that can be watched simultaneously
+* Supports three different video players (internal player, VLC and MPV)
-* Cast to your Chromecast with a single click of a button
+* Open as many streams as you like, using the layout that you like
-* Experimental automatic synchronization of streams
+* Cast to your Chromecast with a single click of a button (internal player and VLC only)

 ## Installation
 * Download the latest release and extract it to a location of your choice